Spinmob/mcphysics/README.md

 To access instruments (see below) you will also need a VISA driver, such as Rhode & Schwartz VISA or National Instruments VISA.
 I recommend [Rhode & Schwarz](https://www.rohde-schwarz.com/ca/driver-pages/remote-control/3-visa-and-tools_231388.html).

 ## Organization
 The McPhysics library is organized heirarchically, and you should use Spyder's code completion suggestions to navigate it.
 You can also type `<ctrl>-i` while your cursor is beside an object to access its documentation.
-Below is a list of the existing functionality as of 2019-04-19:
+Below is a list of the existing functionality.
+For more information, please visit our (growing) [wiki](https://github.com/Spinmob/mcphysics/wiki).

 ### mcphysics.data
  * __load_chn():__ Loads a Maestro .Chn file, returning a [spinmob databox](https://github.com/Spinmob/spinmob/wiki/2.-Data-Handling).